sonnysaravillo26/AngularAspNetCore/frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+If `ng serve`, NOT working. install the angular-cli by running the following command `npm install -g @angular/cli` or `npm install -g @angular/cli. https://cli.angular.io/`

 ## Code scaffolding